dorawei/dorawei.github.io/_posts/2016-08-01-finally-not-under-construction.md

 title: "終於不再是Under Construction"
 date: 2016-08-01 08:25:00 Z
 layout: post
+tags:
+- test
+- notes
+excerpt: So the actually first post for the new site.
+comments: true
 ---

 # Finally it has got rid of the "Under Construction" title.